mithra62/ee_debug_toolbar/README.md

 #### Disable and/or Log Email

-The Toolbar can be configured to override email delivery and log the contents to files for easy debugging and quality control.
+The Toolbar can be configured to override email delivery, so long as the native ExpressionEngine email service is used, and log the contents to files for easy debugging and quality control.

 #### Custom Error Handler